blawar/goldbricks/README.md

 If you really insist on using the old USB Installers, I will maintain a release that still has them.
 Currently 0.7.3 in the releases section supports these old USB installers.

-# High Memory Requirement

-There is not enough free memory left to add NSZ support in applet mode.
-Therefore title installs will require that GoldBricks be ran in high memory mode via title override or a piracy NSP forwarder.

 <img src="Screenshot-gleaf.jpg" alt="drawing" width="400"/> <img src="https://raw.githubusercontent.com/blawar/nut/master/public_html/images/nutserver.png" alt="drawing" width="300"/>

 > Having any issues?
 Check [this help document](docs/FAQ.md) for help!